quazirafi/ConTraPh/readme.md

 This repository contains the code and dataset of the ICS 2025 paper "ConTraPh: Contrastive Learning for Parallelization and Performance Optimization".

+# Install Virtual Environment and Dependencies

+1. run the following command to install Virtual Environment ''python3 -m venv {{environment_name}}''
+2. Activate the virtual environment using the following command ''source {{environment_name}}/bin/activate''
+3. Install the dependencies using the following command.
+   ''pip install -r requirements.txt''

 # Reduction Style Detection

 1. Download 'dgl-csv-reduction-styles-better.zip'  and 'model-reduction-style-best-model-class-better-30.pt' from https://zenodo.org/records/11003882.